belmead/hugo-blog/content/posts/2024-11-18-note-taking-software.md

 ...which is appreciated, as it's the single minimalist experience in my otherwise messy (thanks, Microsoft) work-tech stack.
 It does what it set out to do with nearly nonexistent "but wait, there's more!" action.
 I haven't fully explored backlinks, so commenting on how I feel about them would be premature.

-Edit: I expolored them and found they don't solve any problem I currently have, and indeed adding them into my blog posts doesn't work as Jekyll doesn't support the feature, so they will remain unsused.

 I like the approach Obsidian takes w/r/t no edit panel, but I quickly threw this together to show what one might look like:

 ![Obsidian with edit panel](https://belmead.github.io/blog/images/markdown_edit_panel.jpg "Obsidian with edit panel")
 ## What's next?

 I think at this point any change from Obsidian would be akin to distro hopping — just using something else because it looks neat or if I get bored of Obsidian.
-It works perfectly well right now (though I need to set git up so I can push directly to the blog, but that's a skill issue on my end).
+It works perfectly well right now (I need to set git up so I can push directly to the blog, but that's a skill issue on my end).
 I've heard neat things about Joplin, but it looks too busy and I don't need anything like cloud sharing, collab, or multimedia notes.
-Obsidian also jives well with my blog, which runs on Jekyll, because it's based on markdown.
+It would be an IDE to Obsidian's text editor for my use case, so I reckon I'll stay put for now.